gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 b.
 The Dremio instance is running and in a healthy state.

+c.
+Have a working **kubectl** cli session to your Kubernetes cluster

 ## Step 1.
 Backup Dremio Coordinator node

 Launch a bash terminal session into the Dremio Coordinator pod